skazhy/ynab-swedbank/README.md

 # YNAB API client for Swedbank

 `ynab-api` imports Swedbank CSVs into YNAB via their API.
 YNAB API ids can be either provided via env vars or through command line options.

-Originally this project had YNAB friendly CSV generation from Swedbank CSV statements.
-This code is available in [csv-export](https://github.com/skazhy/ynab-swedbank/tree/csv-export) branch.
+Transaction fees are automatically appended to transactions.

 ## Setup